QOS: A Quantum Operating System: Scheduler

+\myparagraph{Challenges} Scheduling quantum tasks faces three key challenges: (1) To maximize fidelity, most programs must be scheduled on the same subset of best-performing QPUs (\S~\ref{sec:challenges:spatial_and_temporal}), forming hotspots and necessarily increasing user waiting times.
+(2) The scheduler must at least know estimates of the quantum task durations.
+However, similar to fidelity estimation (\S~\ref{sec:qos:estimator}), quantum execution time estimation must be fast, without real execution or simulation.
+(3) Job scheduling is a well-known NP-hard problem; therefore, every heuristic or greedy solution will present a tradeoff between optimality and performance.

-Our scheduler assigns and runs Qernels across space (which QPUs) and time (when) and supports pluggable policies for managing the aforementioned tradeoffs, prioritizing maximal fidelity, minimal waiting times, or a balanced approach.
-The scheduler assigns Qernels to QPUs based on the fidelity estimations provided by the estimator and the execution time estimations, which we detail next.
+\myparagraph{Key ideas} Our scheduler leverages an analytical model to estimate the Qernel execution time quickly.
+Then, based on the fidelity predictions from the estimator, it assigns and runs Qernels across space (which QPUs) and time (when).
+Last, our scheduler supports configurable policies for managing the aforementioned tradeoffs, prioritizing maximal fidelity, minimal waiting times, or a balanced approach.
+Our two main policies are a fast heuristic algorithm and a genetic multi-objective optimization algorithm.

-\myparagraph{Execution Time Estimation} To optimize for minimal waiting times, the scheduler must first estimate each Qernel's execution time and then aggregate the execution time estimations in each QPU's queue to compute the total waiting times.
-To estimate the execution time, we iterate the longest path of the QIR of a Qernel (\S~\ref{sec:qernel}) that corresponds to the longest-duration gate chain and thus defines the Qernel's execution time.
+\myparagraph{Execution time estimation} To optimize for minimal waiting times, the scheduler must first estimate each Qernel's execution time and then aggregate the execution time estimations in each QPU's queue to compute the total waiting times.
+To estimate the execution time, we iterate the longest path (depth) of a Qernel (\S~\ref{sec:qernel}) that corresponds to the longest-duration gate chain and thus defines the Qernel's execution time.
 By summing the gate durations of each node in the longest path, we get the Qernel's total execution time.